Liévin: Liévin without coal and beginning of the 21st century

 Liévin suffered a great deal when coal mining was abandoned, since it had depended primarily on the mines.
 The city converted to other industries.
 While it may not have the same economic dynamism of the earlier epoch, the commercial and industrial areas are a source of employment for many, and the city remains relatively prosperous with 33,430 inhabitants (see above).

 A major storage facility for the Louvre is located in Liévin.
 It houses approximately 250,000 items.

-On February 2, 2022, French current President Emmanuel Macron goes to Liévin to the remembrance stone of Saint-Amé.
-With members of the Young Municipal Council, the mayor Laurent Duporge and his constituents, he lays a wreath of flowers in tribute to the 42 miners who died on December 27, 1974, in the biggest European post-war mining disaster: before him, Prime Ministers Jacques Chirac, Manuel Valls and President François Mitterrand had visited the site.
-He then participates in a work reunion with locals politicians, especially about the renovation of mining housing and the revitalization of the territory.
-At the end of the day, he visits the Louvre-Lens museum where students present The Seated Scribe, a famous work of ancient Egyptian art.
+On 2 February 2022 French current President Emmanuel Macron went to Liévin to the remembrance stone of Saint-Amé.
+With members of the Young Municipal Council, the mayor Laurent Duporge and his constituents, he laid a wreath of flowers in tribute to the 42 miners who died on 27 December 1974 in the biggest European post-war mining disaster: before him, Prime Ministers Jacques Chirac, Manuel Valls and President François Mitterrand had visited the site.
+He then participated in a work reunion with locals politicians, especially about the renovation of mining housing and the revitalization of the territory.
+At the end of the day, he visited the Louvre-Lens museum where students present The Seated Scribe, a famous work of ancient Egyptian art.